PTSD Symptoms In Women: Signs, Causes, and Treatment

 Often, these women may also have the avoidance symptom or symptoms, and most of the time, they will try to avoid thinking or talking about the traumatic event, or avoiding places, activities or people that remind them of the event.
 For instance, if you were involved in an airplane accident but managed to survive, you may avoid travelling altogether, or even pass by an airport.

-Changes In Ways of Thinking and Mood
+(2) Changes In Thinking and Mood

 Some women with PTSD may have negative thoughts about themselves, people around them or even unrelated people.
 Often, they also experience hopelessness about the future and feels detached from family and friends.
 Other symptoms of women with PTSD include memory problems, such as not remembering important details of the traumatic event.
 They also have difficulty maintaining close relationships, and no interest in activities that they previously enjoyed.

-Changes In Physical and Emotional Reactions
+(3) Changes In Physical and Emotional Reactions

 Women with PTSD may also experience physical and emotional reactions or what we called arousal symptoms such as being easily startled or frightened, irritable and being always overwhelmed with guilt or shame.